Canon 1D Mark IV vs Sony A7C

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A7C) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1D Mark IV and A7C can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony A7C Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Sony A7C – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.